 When the RIBOE finally considered the Petition on September 9, 2013 - eighty (80) days after the Petition was submitted - it did so in closed, executive session.
-Yet the Agenda for the in open session and "discussion" of this litigation in closed session.
+Yet the Agenda for the September 9, 2013, meeting, posted on September 6, provided for determination of the Petition in open session and "discussion" of this litigation in closed session.
 The Agenda provided, in pertinent part: